astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

     with sess.as_default():
         # Run the saver.
-        # 'max_to_keep' flag determines the maximum number of models that the tensorflow save and keep. default by TensorFlow = 5.
+        # 'max_to_keep' flag determine the maximum number of models that the tensorflow save and keep. default by TensorFlow = 5.
         saver = tf.train.Saver(max_to_keep=FLAGS.max_num_checkpoint)

         # Initialize all variables